slawekradzyminski/awesome-testing.com/_posts/2025-12-23-ai-testing-skills.md

 ## Skills Deep Dive

-Skills exist to solve a very specific “agent scaling” problem:
-- You want repeatable playbooks (procedural knowledge), not one-off prompting.
-- You don’t want to pay tokens for them unless they’re actually needed.
-- You want them to be shareable (per user, per repo, per team).
+Skills exist to solve a very specific “agent scaling” problem: you want repeatable playbooks (procedural knowledge), you don’t want to pay tokens for them unless they’re actually needed, and you want them to be shareable (per user, per repo, per team).

 The core design principle is **progressive disclosure**: only load a tiny bit of metadata up front, and pull in the heavy instructions/files only when the agent chooses that skill.
 [Anthropic](https://www.anthropic.com/engineering/equipping-agents-for-the-real-world-with-agent-skills) describes this as preloading `name` + `description` for every installed skill, then reading `SKILL.md` (and any linked files) only when relevant.

 [Codex](https://developers.openai.com/codex/skills/) does the same: it loads just the name/description at startup, and keeps the body on disk until the skill is activated.

+The principle behind it is simple: facts belong in RAG, capabilities belong in tools, procedures belong in skills.

 ### Structure of a Skill